davidfekke/fek.io/src/blog/2024-02-22/lang-chain-for-java-script-part-1.md

 Therefore, the temperature in Celsius is 20 degrees.
 ```

-If we look at this program we can see that we create objects for `ChatOpenAI`, one for a prompt template and one for the String output parser.
+If we look at this program we can see that we create objects for `ChatOpenAI`, one for a prompt template and one for the `StringOutputParser`.
 The prompt template allows to set up reusable parameters that we can use to pass into the prompt like a function.
 In the second example I set up a parameter for the temperature in Fahrenheit.

 We then create a `chain` object by piping the prompt into the chat model, and then into the output parser.